kivy/pyobjus/docs/source/pyobjus_ios.rst

 Execute the following command::

-    tools/create-xcode-project.sh paintApp /Users/myName/development/kivy-ios/pyobjus-ios/
+    ./toolchain.py create paintApp ~/paint/

 Notice the following.
-The first parameter which we are passing to the script is the name of our app.
+The second parameter which we are passing to the script is the name of our app.
 In this case, the name of our iOS app will be `paintApp`.
-The second parameter is the absolute path to our python app which we want to run on iOS.
+The third parameter is the absolute path to our python app which we want to run on iOS.

 After executing this command you will get output similar to this::

-    -> Create /Users/myName/development/kivy-ios/app-paintapp directory
+    -> Create /Users/myName/kivy-ios/paintApp-ios directory
     -> Copy templates
     -> Customize templates
     -> Done !

-    Your project is available at /Users/myName/development/kivy-ios/app-paintapp
+    Your project is available at /Users/myName/kivy-ios/paintapp-ios

-    You can now type: open /Users/myName/development/kivy-ios/app-paintapp/paintapp.xcodeproj
+    You can now type: open /Users/myName/kivy-ios/paintapp-ios/paintapp.xcodeproj

-So, if you enter the `app-paintapp` directory you will see that there are ``main.m``, ``bridge.m`` and other resources.
+Note that the name is converted to lower case.
+If you enter the `paintapp-ios` directory you will see that there are ``main.m``, ``bridge.m`` and other resources.

 You can open this project with xcode as follows::

-    open /Users/myName/development/kivy-ios/app-paintapp/paintapp.xcodeproj
+    open /Users/myName/kivy-ios/paintapp-ios/paintapp.xcodeproj

 If you have setup your developer account, you only need to click play and the app will be deployed on your iOS device.